Healthcare in Zambia

 The general state of healthcare in Zambia is poor.
 Although there are adequate private health facilities in Lusaka, the public health system remains heavily underfunded, and many expats requiring serious medical attention will find themselves evacuated to another country, such as South Africa, where there are better medical facilities.
 It’s essential that expats have a comprehensive health insurance policy before moving to Zambia.

 Zambia offers universal healthcare to all its citizens.
 By Western standards this healthcare is very basic and Zambia’s public healthcare system is chronically underfunded.
 Many Zambian doctors leave the country or work only for the private health system, meaning that public health is subject to a skills drain.

 Private healthcare in Zambia

 There are good private hospitals in Zambia’s larger cities, particularly Lusaka.
 These cater not only to foreigners but also to affluent Zambians.
 Expats living in mining communities and compounds owned by their organisation are likely to find company-sponsored clinics on-site that are able to cater for their basic medical needs.
 However, most expats are evacuated to South Africa or elsewhere in the case of long-term serious medical care being required.

 Pharmacies in Zambia

 Although pharmacies are available in major towns and cities, they are not always well stocked and may not carry many of the usual drugs that expats may need.
-Pharmacies are generally open from Monday to Saturday, with very few operating on Sundays and none on a 24/7 basis.
+Pharmacies may be closed after hours or on Sundays.
 In the case of an emergency, expats should try pharmacies attached to hospitals or clinics.